0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Reel/Reel.md

 ![ssh-as-herman](ssh-as-herman.jpg)

-and we can add ourselves to the backup_admins easily with `Add-ADGroupMember 'backup_admins' -members herman`
+and we can add ourselves to the `backup_admins` group easily with `Add-ADGroupMember 'backup_admins' -members herman`

 ![joining-backup-admins](joining-backup-admins.jpg)